 - When the sausage is mostly cooked through and broken into small pieces, add the carrots, onions, and celery.
 Sauté until onions are translucent and golden, but not brown.
 Add mixture to the bowl with the pretzel pieces along with parsley, rosemary, thyme, sage, salt, and pepper.
 Mix and stir to combine.

-- Add 1 cup of chicken stock and 2 TBSP whole grain mustard.
+- Add ½ cup of chicken stock and 1 TBSP whole grain mustard to the pretzel mixture.
 If you’re adding msg, sprinkle it in now too.
 Stir to combine.

 - Transfer the mixture to a well-greased or well-buttered casserole dish and sprinkle pretzel salt over the top.
 Cover loosely with aluminum foil.